Note: this is a transcribed interview, edited for ease of reading

 He’s a four year old boy, and he’s got a lot of aggression sometimes… and he can let out that aggression, so I like to see that peaceful solution be an option.
 I think it’s helped him with coping with other things, like when he’s mad at us about something.
 It becomes what can we do to resolve this situation?
 I can see the same wheels turning as what he does in his D&D game, and it’s great and very beneficial with developing his social interactions with us or his friends.

-Now, you are also writing a book with him?
+Now, you are also writing a D&D supplement book with your kid?

 Yeah, he started giving advice to me on how to be a DM.
 It’s a lot of fun.
 Maybe three or four months ago I put the first one out on twitter, and it’s advice for dungeon masters and advice for players.
 It was so sweet and so cute when he was like, “I think you should tell people to do this!”